hsloot/integratecpp/README.md

 };
 ```

-Third, we can use the integrate routine:
+Third, you can use the integrate routine:

 ``` cpp
 const auto result = integratecpp::integrate(fn, 0., 1.);
 ```

-The last part can be enclosed in a try-catch block:
+Better, the last part should be enclosed in a try-catch block:

 ``` cpp
 try {